FREE Newsletter

 The property of the intestate is to go to the nearest living relative.
 The priority order is rather complex and must be discussed with your solicitor.

-If you like more information or advice on Intestacy or another Wills & Estate enquiry, please complete and submit the Express Enquiry form on the top right hand side of this page and we will contact you to discuss your enquiry or call us on 1300 QUINNS (1300 784 667) or on +61 2 9223 9166 to arrange an appointment.
+If you would like more information or advice on Intestacy or another Wills & Estate enquiry, please complete and submit the express enquiry form on the top right hand side of this page or call us on 1300 QUINNS (1300 784 667) or on +61 2 9223 9166 to arrange an appointment.